 Reason 1 for the Joy of Gardening: For a Question of Mental Well-Being

-Unless you grow tropical plants indoors, gardening often rhymes with outdoor, fresh air, or even sun.
+Unless you grow tropical plants indoors, gardening often rhymes with the outdoors, fresh air, or even the sun.
 Taken in our routine, it is sometimes difficult for us to take a step back, to think of something else, or even not to think.
 In addition to aerating the body, gardening also airs the spirit: focusing on our parcel of land and our plants of vegetables or flowers, we put aside the worries of the job.

 According to a scientific study conducted by British researchers at the University of Essex and Westminister, doing only 30 minutes of gardening a week increases the feeling of well-being.

 It’s no coincidence that more and more hospitals are creating vegetable gardens and therapeutic gardens and offering their patients gardening workshops!

 It has been proven that this activity is beneficial for mental health and helps to prevent anxiety disorders, depression, or addiction.

 At home, too, you can enjoy the virtues of this “therapy by the garden” or hortitherapy: you just have to take care of the plants you have planted and watch them patiently push to clear your head while being happy and proud of your job.

 Reason 2 for the Joy of Gardening: To Do a Physical Activity Otherwise